alive4ever/android_device_cross77_3776/INITRDINFO.md

 is ../boot-new.img

 You can create an update.zip package to install the new boot image file.

+## Simplify the process using Carliv Image Kitchen

+Since there is a simple tool to unpack and repack boot image, including those made for MTK devices, it's good to use it.
+Just go to the [Carliv Image Kitchen XDA](http://forum.xda-developers.com/android/development/tool-cika-carliv-image-kitchen-android-t3013658) and you are good to go.

 Happy hacking and have a good day!